Black Death in the Middle East

 The Black Death was present in the Middle East between 1347 and 1349.
 The Black Death in the Middle East is described more closely in the Mamluk Sultanate, and to a lesser degree in Marinid Sultanate of Morocco, the Sultanate of Tunis, and the Emirate of Granada, while information of it in Iran and the Arabian Peninsula is lacking.
 The Black Death in Cairo, at the time the biggest city in the Mediterranean region, was one of the biggest documented demographic catastrophes during the Black Death.

 Background

 The Middle East in the mid-14th century

-In the mid-14th century, the Middle East was mainly composed by the Mamluk Sultanate, which composed present day Egypt, Palestine, Lebanon and Syria, having the Jalayirid Sultanate (present day Iraq and Iran) in the East, and the Sultanate of Tunis (Tunisia) and Marinid Sultanate (Morocco) in North Africa to the West.
+In the mid-14th century, most of the Middle East was controlled by the Mamluk Sultanate, which composed present day Egypt, Palestine, Lebanon, and Syria, having the Jalayirid Sultanate (present day Iraq and Iran) in the East, and the Hafsid Sultanate of Tunis (Tunisia) and Marinid Sultanate (Morocco) in North Africa to the West.

 The Black Death

 Since the outbreak of the Black Death at the Crimea, the plague, according to traditional history, had reached the Italian Peninsula and Europe by a plague ship to Sicily in 1347.